 Regardless of what business you’re in if you can not market your services and can not find paying clients then you will not be successful.
 Here’s a short list of the most successful things we did to find clients for our company.

 Pro Bono Work

 This is simple, just go out and start taking photos and videos of properties.
 You can do residential properties or you can do shopping malls.
 Anything.
-This gives you great practice to build your skills and allows you to develop a portfolio you can show to potential customers.
+This gives you great practice to build your skills and allows you to develop a portfolio to show potential customers.

 One thing I did when starting out was to offer free drone photography service, but in exchange, the real estate agent would give me referrals to two or three colleagues and would provide a testimonial if they liked my work.